 - Chocolate Covered Strawberry Breakfast Quinoa

 - Easy Homemade Granola with Macadamia and Coconut Oil

 - Bursting with Nuts Grain Free and Sugar Free Granola

 - Honey Almond and Tahini Healthy No Bake Bars

-In a small saucepan warm the honey, almond butter, coconut oil and 1/4 cup of water over low heat and stir until smooth and everything is combined.
+- In a small saucepan warm the maple syrup, almond butter, coconut oil and ¼ cup of water over low heat and stir until smooth and everything is combined.
 Move to a small bowl to cool

 - Give the saucepan a quick rinse and place the instant oats into the saucepan.
 Add the milk and water and heat over medium heat for about 2-5 minutes (this will depend on the oats), or until the oat mixture thickens.